mdebony/acceptance_modelisation/README.md

 acceptance_models = acceptance_model_creator.create_acceptance_map_per_observation(obs_collection)
 ```

-## Zenith interpolated model
+## Zenith bined model

 It's also possible to create model binned per cos zenith.
-Then the model for each run is determined through interpolation between the bins.
-For this use the method create_acceptance_map_per_observation but with the option `zenith_bin` set at True.
+For this use the method create_acceptance_map_per_observation but with the option `zenith_binning` set at True.
 The width of zenith bin could be control at the creation of the object with the parameter `initial_cos_zenith_binning`.
 The algorithm will then automatically rebin to larger bin in order to have in each bin at least `min_run_per_cos_zenith_bin` observation per bin.
-In that case the output is a dictionary containing the acceptance model of each observations (with the observation Id as index).
+In that case the output is a dictionary containing the acceptance model of each observations (with the observation ID as index).
 ```python
 acceptance_model_creator = RadialAcceptanceMapCreator(energy_axis_acceptance,
                                                       offset_axis_acceptance,